a-bergman/DSI-Capstone/README.md

 # Conclusions

 To determine the best model, we evaluated our models on four metrics and the residual plots.
 Based off of metric scores and residuals, our best performing model is a random forest regression.
-We want to have a model that is as accurate as possible, but we also want a model that is easy to interpret for any audience.
-For that reason we chose to not select a single model as our best model.
-While we chose a random forest regression as the best performing, random forest regressors are black box models meaning that it is difficult to interpret what is going on in the background.
-As a result, we chose a second model, an XGBoost model, as an interpretable model.
-We also compared our engineered features against our original features and found that they improved the performance of both models.
-So our best models are a random forest regressor with the engineered features and an XGBoost model also with the engineered features.s
+We chose that model for two reasons:

+- Performance: the model had the lowest RMSE and MAE values as well as the highest R<sup>2</sup> and adjusted R<sup>2</sup> scores

+- Interpretability: we can extract the model's feature importances to show us what the most significant features are in the model

 We had concerns that the models were overfit, but they actually were not overfit at all: the models had metric scores for the train and test data that were virtually identical and both had very high R<sup>2</sup> scores.
-However to assure that the R<sup>2</sup> score was not being inflated by the number of featuress, we also calculated and adjusted R<sup>2</sup> score and found that both scores were also virtually identical.
+However to assure that the R<sup>2</sup> score was not being inflated by the number of features, we also calculated and adjusted R<sup>2</sup> score and found that both scores were also virtually identical.

 -----